Diffusion Models for Constrained Domains: Related Work

 \section{Related Work}

 \paragraph{Sampling on constrained manifolds.} Sampling from a distribution on a space defined by a set of constraints is an important ingredient in several computational tasks, such as computing the volume of a polytope \citep{lee2017Geodesic}.
-Incorporating such constraints inside MCMC algorithms while preserving fast convergence properties is an active field of research \citep{kook2022sampling,lee2017Geodesic,noble2022Barrier}.
+Incorporating such constraints within MCMC algorithms while preserving fast convergence properties is an active field of research \citep{kook2022sampling,lee2017Geodesic,noble2022Barrier}.
 In this work, we are interested in sampling from the uniform distribution defined on the constrained set in order to define a proper \emph{forward process} for our diffusion model.
-Log-barrier methods such as the Dikin walk or Riemannian Hamiltonian Monte Carlo \cite{Kannan2009,lee2017Geodesic,noble2022Barrier} change the geometry of the underlying space and define stochastic processes which never violate the constraints, see \cite{Kannan2009,noble2022Barrier} for instance.
-If we keep the Euclidean metric, then a classical random walk discretising the Brownian motion will almost surely violate the constraints.
-The manifold is said to be geodesically not complete.
-To counter this effect, it has been proposed to \emph{reflect} the Brownian motion \cite{williams1987Reflected,petit1997Time,shkolnikov2013Timereversal}.
-Finally, we also highlight hit-and-run approaches \citep{Smith1984,Lovasz2006} which generalise Gibbs' algorithm and enjoy fast convergence properties provided that one knows how to sample from the one-dimensional marginals.
+Log-barrier methods such as the Dikin walk or Riemannian Hamiltonian Monte Carlo \citep{Kannan2009,lee2017Geodesic,noble2022Barrier} change the geometry of the underlying space and define stochastic processes which never violate the constraints, see \cite{Kannan2009} and \cite{noble2022Barrier} for instance.
+If we keep the Euclidean metric, then \emph{unconstrained} stochastic processes might not be well-defined for all times.
+To counter this effect, it has been proposed to \emph{reflect} the Brownian motion \citep{williams1987Reflected,petit1997Time,shkolnikov2013Timereversal}.
+Finally, we also highlight hit-and-run approaches \citep{Smith1984,Lovasz2006}, which generalise Gibbs' algorithm and enjoy fast convergence properties provided that one knows how to sample from the one-dimensional marginals.